asmyasikova83/MEG_probability/README.md

 1) investigate  the reaction to negative and positive feedback.

-Therefore,in the script extract_events.py we
+Therefore, in the script events_extraction.py we

  a) identify the events and timing corespondent to successful training;